 - In the administration interface, go to Configuration > Domains and User Login.

-- (Optional) Go to the Authentication Options tab and check Always require users to be authenticated when accessing web pages.
+- (Optional) Check the option Always require users to be authenticated when accessing web pages.

 - Check Enable automatic authentication using NTLM.

 - Click Apply.

 Note: Rejoin the domain and restart the Kerio Control installation to clear the NTLM cache for troubleshooting purposes.

 Once Kerio Control is configured correctly to use the NTLM authentication, configure the web browsers on client hosts using the steps indicated in the following sections.
 For proper functioning of NTLM, only use the following web browsers: